 * Students are referred through each school system's I.E.P. process.

-* The Admissions Board reviews all applications for possible placement.
+* The Admissions Team reviews all applications for possible placement.

 WHEN IS THE PROGRAM IN SESSION?

 * 175 School Days / following Auburn School Department calendar

 * Extended school year programming is available for students to maintain education and behavioral skills per IEP team agreement